roytang/blog/content/posts/2009/02/conflux-prerelease.md

 **Round 3**

 Game one goes long, as we both have answers to each others threats, and I had gained around 30ish life from my [Wall of Reverence][1].
 While my wall is holding him back, he gums up the board with [Vithian Stinger][8] and [Scattershot Archers][9], preventing me from playing my hapless 1/1 exalted dudes that just hang around in my hand.
 Eventually, he shows me [Malfegor][10] from his hand and discards four lands, wiping my board.
-He doesn&#8217;t manage to kill me, but between cyclers and card drawers I ran out of cards in my library before I could push through the last few points to win.
+He doesn&'t manage to kill me, but between cyclers and card drawers I ran out of cards in my library before I could push through the last few points to win.

 I hated having the stupid 1/1s stuck in my hand so I sideboarded with: -2 [Aven Squire][11], -1 [Sighted-Caste Sorcerer][12], -1 [Akrasan Squire][13], +2 [Celestial Purge][14], +1 [Savage Hunger][15], +1 [Dark Temper][16], going into a more controllish build.

 Game two, I have a forest and a plains and a [Woolly Thoctar][5] in my opener, and I dutifully play plains and forest on the first two turns.
 On the third turn, I announce &#8220;Mountain&#8221; before ripping it off the top and playing the third turn Thoctar.
 He eventually manages to wipe me with [Malfegor][10] again, but I was too far ahead and managed to eke out the win anyway.

-Game three, I know we&#8217;re short on time so I try to play quickly.
-We&#8217;re trading creatures again, but I manage to stabilize with [Wall of Reverence][1] and [Exuberant Firestoker][17] in play.
+Game three, I know we&'re short on time so I try to play quickly.
+We&'re trading creatures again, but I manage to stabilize with [Wall of Reverence][1] and [Exuberant Firestoker][17] in play.
 I need to make a crucial decision when he plays out [Fleshbag Marauder][18] with around two minutes left on the clock (the flight judge was sitting beside us showing us the timer).
 Keeping the wall helps me live longer, but I had [Godsire][4] in hand and the Exuberant meant I just needed to wait for two more lands, so I sac the wall, playing to win.

 Sure enough, with barely seven seconds left on the clock, I rip the seventh land, play the [Godsire][4] and say &#8220;End of turn, you take two from Exuberant, go!&#8221;.
 That drops him to 15 and gives me three extra turns to end it with the Godsire.
 He thinks real hard on his turn, then lays down [Spearbreaker Behemoth][3] to stand in the way.
 I untap in the first extra turn and show him the last card in my hand &#8211; [Oblivion Ring][6].
 His Behemoth goes bye-bye and I deal nine damage in the red zone, plus two damage from the Exuberant, dropping him to four.
 He untaps, draws his card, shakes his head and offers the handshake.